 Project overview

 The existing bridge was constructed in 1956 and is nearing its service life.
-While the bridge is still safe for all travel, a recent investigation of the bridge (April 2021) has confirmed a number of issues that need to be addressed.
-WisDOT is leading an environmental study that is investigating a wide range of improvement alternatives including:
+While the bridge is still safe for travel, bridge inspections confirmed issues that need to be addressed.
+WisDOT completed an environmental study that investigated a wide range of improvement alternatives and selected a high-level fixed bridge as the preferred alternative.

 Status/phase